2013 Vanderbilt Commodores baseball team

 The 2013 Vanderbilt Commodores baseball team represented Vanderbilt University in the 2013 NCAA Division I baseball season.
 The team played its home games at Hawkins Field in Nashville, Tennessee.
 The team was coached by Tim Corbin in his eleventh season at Vanderbilt.
-The Commodores claimed the East Division championship in the Southeastern Conference.
+The Commodores claimed the conference championship in the Southeastern Conference and set a league record by winning 26 SEC games.